 Big Ocean and WCPA-Marine (primary author).
 In press.
 Guidelines for the Design and Management of Large-scale Marine Protected Areas.
 IUCN World Commission on Protected Areas.
 Gland, Switzerland: IUCN.

 Bennet, Nathan, Maery Kaplan-Hallam, Terre Satterfield, Lydia Teh, Yoshitaka Ota, Patrick Christie, Adam Ayers, Jonathan Day, Phil Franks, David Gill, Rebecca Gruby, John N. Kittinger, J. Zachary Koehn, Nai‘a Lewis, John Parks, Marjo Vierros, Tara S. Whitty, ‘Aulani Wilhelm, Kim Wright, Jaime A Aburto, Elena Finkbeiner, Carlos Gaymer, Hugh Govan, Noella Gray, Rebecca M. Jarvis.
-In review.
+In press.
 "An appeal for a code of conduct for marine conservation."
-Submitted to Marine Policy.
+Marine Policy.

 Christie, Patrick, Nathan Bennett, Noella Gray, ‘Aulani Wilhelm, Nai‘a Lewis, John Parks, Natalie Ban, Rebecca Gruby, Lindsay Gordon, Jonathan Day, Sue Taei, and Alan Friedlander.
 In review.
 "Why People Matter in Ocean Governance: Incorporating Human Dimensions into Large Scale Marine Protected Areas."
 Submitted to Marine Policy.